NIU College of Business graduates will integrate and apply Functional and Foundation Business Knowledge.

-- College of Business graduates will be able to create common business documents.
+- NIU College of Business graduates will apply a Problem Solving Framework to an unstructured business issue.

-- College of Business graduates will be able to deliver a business presentation using the appropriate technology.
+- NIU College of Business graduates will apply technology to analyze and manage business information.

-- College of Business graduates will be able to identify a wide array of business problems and their interdependencies.
+- NIU College of Business graduates will apply an Ethical Framework to a business issue.

 Accountancy Learning Goals & Objectives